archiejs/archiejs-core/README.md

 # ArchieJs introduction

-ArchieJs is a dependency injection library for breaking up large nodejs projects into independent loosely coupled modules.
+ArchieJs is a dependency chaining library, for breaking up large nodejs projects into independent loosely coupled modules.
+An Archiejs application is assembled together from modules, using recipes provided in json object.
+It's simpler than it sounds and great for maintaing a large codebase over a long period of time.

+Business logic is written in modules.
 Each module can provide for and consume from other modules.
-A module is similar to java packages, or dependency injection frameworks; and have a lifecycle, ie. they are initialized and terminated (optional).
+A module is similar to java packages (for a comparision).
+A module has a lifecycle, ie. they are initialized and terminated (optional).

-Other features are built on top of this modular architecture - such as easily breaking up the projects into different microservies, or having to write lesser boiler plate code, etc.
+((Other features are built on top of this modular architecture - such as tools, breaking a monolith into different microservies, etc, etc.))

 ## Advantages